iftechfoundation/ifcomp/CONTRIBUTING.md

 We use [Docker](https://www.docker.com/) for our development environment.
 That link provides details on how to get docker up and running, but the basic steps are:

-* Go to Docker's [getting started](https://www.docker.com/get-started) page and downlaod the Docker Desktop for your OS
+* Go to Docker's [getting started](https://www.docker.com/get-started) page and download the Docker Desktop for your OS
-* Install the docker desktop and start it running
+* Install the Docker Desktop and start it running
 * Clone the ifcomp repo into a folder on your computer
 * From your shell, change to the directory `IFComp-Dev` and run `docker-compose build` which will create the docker images and install perl and the ifcomp's dependencies
 * Run `docker-compose up` which will start the docker images